Posts Tagged ‘An URL or A URL’

 Sunday, June 21st, 2009

-I’m not sure who started saying "an url" or why and what’s more puzzling are all the sheep who started saying it too.
+I’m not sure who started saying “an url” or why and what’s more puzzling are all the sheep who started saying it too, but those are the ones wearing masks.

-Here’s a breakdown for all the simps out there who for some reason started saying "an url" even though it sounds wrong as they say it.
+Here’s a breakdown for all of you out there who for some reason started saying “an url” even though it sounds wrong as they say it.

-When pronouncing word that begins with a "U", if it’s a long "U", you use the word "a" in front of it….I think I just figured out why people say an instead of a…because they failed first grade English and they don’t know what a long U is…but I digress…a long U gets a in front and a short U gets an in front.
+When pronouncing a word that begins with a “U”, if it’s a long “U”, you use the word “a” in front of it…a long U gets “a” in front and a short U gets “an” in front.

-Take these words and say them in your head and choose which word should go in front:
+Take these words and say them in your head and choose which word should go in front, this should help you see whether A URL or An URL is correct:

 • Universe